Autism Diagnostic Observation Schedule: Method

-The ADOS consists of a series of structured and semi-structured tasks, and generally takes from 30 to 60 minutes to administer.
+The ADOS consists of a series of structured and semi-structured tasks that generally takes 30-60 minutes to administer.
 During this time, the examiner provides a series of opportunities for the subject to show social and communication behaviors relevant to the diagnosis of autism.

-Each subject is administered activities from just one of five modules (T, 1, 2, 3, 4).
-The selection of an appropriate module is based on the developmental and language level of the patient.
-The only developmental level not served by the ADOS is that for adolescents and adults who are nonverbal.
+Each subject is administered activities from the module that corresponds to their developmental and language level.
 The ADOS should not be used for formal diagnosis with individuals who are blind, deaf, or otherwise seriously impaired by sensory or motor disorders, such as cerebral palsy or muscular dystrophy.